wp-plugins/crosswordsearch/readme.txt

 * Default and maximum difficulty levels are set for projects.
 * Setting up projects and editors is reserved to the blog administrators.

-= Shortcode usage =

-Authors can add a shortcode tag to any page or post to add a Crossword game to that page:
+Authors can add a shortcode tag to any page or post to add a Crossword game to that page.

+= Shortcode usage for game areas that build new crosswords =

+Choose one of these variants to add a game area for developing new and editing existing riddles that belong to the project `MyProject`.
+In every case, the app will present a dropdown menu with commands for loading and saving crosswords.
+All saved riddles belonging to the project can be loaded.

+1. `[crosswordsearch mode="build" project="MyProject"]`
+    On page load, the riddle with the alphabetically first name is visible.

+2. `[crosswordsearch mode="build" project="MyProject" name="MyFirstCrossword"]`
+    On page load, the crossword saved under the name `MyFirstCrossword` is visible.

+3. `[crosswordsearch mode="build" project="MyProject" name=""]`
+    On page load, an empty new crossword is visible.

-`[crosswordsearch mode="solve" project="MyProject"]`
+4. `[crosswordsearch mode="build" restricted="1" project="MyProject"]`
+    The menu has no entry for selecting other riddles, and on page load an empty new crossword is shown.
+    This is a game area where restricted editors can develop new riddles.
+They can work on a riddle as long as they stay on the page, but it will not be visible for anyone else.

+= Shortcode usage for game areas in which crosswords can be solved =

-will add a game area for solving riddles that belong to the project `MyProject`.
+Choose one of these variants to add a game area for solving riddles that belong to the project `MyProject`.

+1. `[crosswordsearch mode="solve" project="MyProject"]`
     All saved and approved riddles belonging to the project can be loaded through a menu.

-`[crosswordsearch mode="solve" project="MyProject" name="MyFirstCrossword"]`
+2. `[crosswordsearch mode="solve" project="MyProject" name="MyFirstCrossword"]`

-will show only the crossword `MyFirstCrossword` for solving.
-No other crossword will be selectable.
+    Only the crossword `MyFirstCrossword` is visible.
+No other crossword can be selected.

-`[crosswordsearch mode="build" project="MyProject"]`

-will add a game area for developing new and editing existing riddles that belong to the project `MyProject`.
-All saved and approved riddles belonging to the project can be loaded through a menu.
-Initially visible will be the riddle with the alphabetically first name.

-`[crosswordsearch mode="build" project="MyProject" name="MyFirstCrossword"]`

-works as above, but will initially show the crossword saved under the name `MyFirstCrossword`.
-All other riddles can still be loaded through the menu.

-`[crosswordsearch mode="build" project="MyProject" name=""]`

-works as above, but will initially show an empty new crossword.

-`[crosswordsearch mode="build" restricted="1" project="MyProject"]`

-will add a game area for developing new riddles for the project `MyProject` by restricted editors.
-Restricted editors can work on a riddle as long as they stay on the page, but it will not be visible for anyone else.
-No menu for selecting other riddles is presented, and on page load an empty new crossword will be shown.

 == Installation ==